Joshua Tree Wedding Photographer

 Where to stay in Joshua Tree California

-Joshua Tree is a huge hub for incredible Airbnbs.
-Some of the most amazing airbnb’s we’ve ever seen are in this area.
+Joshua Tree is a hub for incredible Airbnbs, many of which have been published in architecture magazines.
 There’s something to the desert landscape that draws architects, designers, and artists.
 There are ranch-style homes straight out of the 50s, vintage airstream trailers, and modern architectural feats that blend seamlessly into the landscape.
 As a bonus, many of these places can work well as a spot for an intimate reception or dinner outdoors with the family and friends.
 Here are a few of my favorite Airbnbs!

 Best Time of year to Visit Joshua Tree